F5Networks/f5-google-gdm-templates/experimental/autoscale/waf/via-lb/existing-stack/payg/README.md

 ## Important configuration notes

 - All F5 Google templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
 As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
 In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
 - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
 - F5 has created a matrix that contains all of the tagged releases of the F5 Google GDM templates, and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See the matrix [here](https://github.com/F5Networks/f5-google-gdm-templates/blob/master/google-bigip-version-matrix.md).
+- If you would like to view all available images, run the following command from the **gcloud** command line: ```$ gcloud compute images list --project f5-7626-networks-public | grep f5```
 - This directory now contains a schema file which helps manage the required fields and set defaults to optional fields.
 For example, if you omit the property for NTP servers in your configuration file,  we set the default server to time.google.com.
+- Note that when configuring GCP failover, if no external public IPs are provisioned, a GCP alias IP range is required.
 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
 - F5 GDM templates do not reconfigure existing GCE resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 - F5 GDM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/google**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), f5-cloud-libs execution logs, recurring solution logs (failover, metrics, and so on), and more.